cknoll/git-voting/proposal_voting_via_gpg_git_tor.md

 5. Each user has an official email address (say `user-$i@voting.org`) to which they have exclusive access to.
 6. Each user can use git and gnupg.
 7. Every user has a pgp key-pair and the public key is known to everyone else and associated to this user.
-9. There are four server operators which do not cooperate against the rules.
+9. There are four servers operated by independent actors which do not cooperate against the rules.
 In particular they do not share unauthorized information among them nor with the public.
     - Server 1 (S1)
     - Server 2 (S2)
     - Server 3 (S3)